-We expect to continue to incur significant expenses and increasing operating losses as we conduct our ongoing and planned clinical trials of oral sulopenem and sulopenem, seek marketing approval for such product candidates in target territories if clinical trials are successful, and pursue the development of our sulopenem program in additional indications through preclinical and clinical development.
+We expect to continue to incur significant expenses and increasing operating losses as we seek potential marketing approval for oral sulopenem, resume any precommercialization activities and pursue the development of our sulopenem program in additional indications through preclinical and clinical development.
 Our expenses will also increase substantially if and as we:

-- conduct additional clinical trials for oral sulopenem and sulopenem, which include our planned Phase 1 clinical trials related to pediatric indications; - initiate other studies as part of our sulopenem program, some of which may be required for regulatory approval of our product candidates; - establish a sales, marketing and distribution infrastructure to commercialize oral sulopenem and sulopenem in the United States, if we obtain marketing approval from the U.S. Food and Drug Administration (FDA) and we choose to commercialize directly in the United States; - establish manufacturing and supply chain capacity sufficient to provide commercial quantities of oral sulopenem and sulopenem, if we obtain marketing approval; - pursue the development of our sulopenem program in additional indications; - maintain, expand, defend and protect our intellectual property portfolio; - hire additional clinical, scientific and commercial personnel;

-- add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts, as well as to support our ongoing transition to a public reporting company; and - acquire or in-license other product candidates or technologies.
+- conduct additional clinical trials for oral sulopenem and/or sulopenem, which include our ongoing Phase 1 clinical trial related to pediatric indications, and any additional clinical trials that may be conducted in response to the CRL; - initiate other studies as part of our sulopenem program, some of which may be required for regulatory approval of our product candidates and/or may be conducted in response to the CRL; - establish sales, marketing and distribution capabilities either directly or through a third-party, to commercialize oral sulopenem and/or sulopenem in the United States if we obtain marketing approval from the FDA; - establish manufacturing and supply chain capacity sufficient to provide commercial quantities of oral sulopenem and/or sulopenem, if we obtain marketing approval and undertake commercialization activities; - pursue the development of our sulopenem program in additional indications; - maintain, expand, defend and protect our intellectual property portfolio; - hire additional clinical, scientific and commercial personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - acquire or in-license other product candidates or technologies.

-We will require additional capital to fund our operations, and there is substantial doubt about our ability to continue as a going concern for a period of one year from the date of this Quarterly Report on Form 10-Q. If we fail to obtain financing when needed or on acceptable terms, we may not be able to complete the development and commercialization of our sulopenem program.
+We will require additional capital to fund our operations.
+If we fail to obtain financing when needed or on acceptable terms, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts.

 Developing pharmaceutical products is a time-consuming, expensive and uncertain process that takes years to complete.
-We expect that our expenses will increase substantially as we complete our clinical trials of oral sulopenem and sulopenem, seek marketing approval for such product candidates if clinical trials are successful, and pursue the development of our sulopenem program in additional indications through preclinical and clinical development.
-If we obtain marketing approval for oral sulopenem, sulopenem or any future product candidate, we expect to incur significant commercialization expenses related to product sales, marketing, distribution and manufacturing.
-Some of these expenses may be incurred in advance of marketing approval, and could be substantial.
+We expect to continue to incur significant expenses and increasing operating losses as we conduct our ongoing and planned clinical trials of oral sulopenem and sulopenem, including any additional clinical trials and potential non-clinical development that may be conducted in response to the CRL, seek marketing approval for oral sulopenem if clinical trials are successful, resume precommercialization activities, and pursue the development of our sulopenem program in additional indications, including through preclinical and clinical development.
+If we obtain marketing approval for oral sulopenem, sulopenem or any future product candidate and undertake commercialization activities, we expect to incur significant commercialization expenses related to product sales, marketing, distribution and manufacturing.
+Some of these expenses may be incurred in advance of marketing approval, and